 - Depending on the thickness of the slices, drying your apples will be finished in two to three hours.
 You can start looking into them after an hour by flipping over each slice.

 - Remove those which are already dried.

-- STAINLESS STEEL: Made with stainless steel, it is perfect...
+- STAINLESS STEEL: Made with food-grade stainless steel and...

 Aside from dehydrating apples, you can also use an oven to make your own dried lemon slices.
 Watch the techniques that you can use in citrus fruits in this video by familyspice: